RakhithJK/hackerschoice-kb-wiki/Statically-Cross-Compiling-Expoits.md

 [CVE-2021-4034](https://github.com/arthepsy/CVE-2021-4034/) (aka polkit/pkexec) is an exploit that can not be compiled statically.
 The exploit tricks the vulnerable program to load a dynamically shared object (.so file) during runtime.
 A dynamically shared object can never be static.

-Any of the 3 methods above work.
-Our target is Amazon Linux 2 AMI on aarch64.
-The closest OS that's available on Docker is Centos7.

 ## Preparing the exploit

 The [Proof-of-Concept exploit](https://github.com/arthepsy/CVE-2021-4034/blob/main/cve-2021-4034-poc.c) for CVE-2021-4034 needs to be modified slightly.
-At the moment the exploit executes gcc to compile the shared object during exploit execution.
+At the moment the exploit executes gcc during exploit execution to compile the shared object on the target.
 Our assumption is that gcc is not available on the target platform.

 We need to modify the original exploit in two ways:
 1. Split it into two separate .c files.